Omnissa Horizon 2406: Master Virtual Desktop

 Microsoft FSLogix has two major features:

-• Profile Container is an alternative to VMware DEM Personalization.
+• Profile Container is an alternative to DEM Personalization.

-• App Masking is an alternative to VMware App Volumes.
+• App Masking is an alternative to App Volumes.

 DEM has three categories of features: Personalization, User Settings, and Computer Settings.
 FSLogix Profile Container only replaces the Personalization feature set.
 You typically do FSLogix Profile Container for profiles and use DEM for User Settings and Computer Settings.
 Here are some advantages of FSLogix Profile Container over DEM Personalization: